MargaridanarSousa/Learn_CMDL/index.md

-## learn_cmdl
+## Learn_CMDL

-learn_cmdl is a Java implementation of a score-based learning algorithm for Bayesian networks.
-A new proposed scoring functions for Bayesian networks called **Complete minimum description length** is implemented.
-The program receives a data set with multivariate categorical observations and outputs the optimal structure, found by the greedy hill climber(GHC).
+Learn_CMDL is a Java implementation of a score-based learning algorithm for Bayesian networks.
+A new proposed scoring function for Bayesian networks called **Complete minimum description length** is implemented.
+The program receives a data set with multivariate categorical observations and outputs the optimal structure, found by the greedy hill climber (GHC).

 ## Usage